 Sports Medicine Injury Clinic

 When you made your workout plan, you didn't anticipate getting injured.
-We know that sport and exercise injuries don't happen at convenient times which is why MU Health Care is offering an early morning walk-in clinic for the treatment of acute injuries* that occurred within the last week.
+We know that sport and exercise injuries don't happen at convenient times which is why MU Health Care is offering an early morning walk-in clinic for the treatment of injuries that occurred within the last week.

 Bring any X-rays or information about your injury that you have from an athletic trainer or health care provider with you to the clinic.
 MU Health Care’s Sports Medicine Injury Clinic offers care for: